 The experiments underway at this site involve subjects attempting to influence random data aided by a visual display appearing on their computer screen.
 One of a variety of display programs, chosen by the subject, is sent to the subject from the Project, accompanied with (unobserved) a randomly-generated data file containing a stream of bits from the Fourmilab HotBits radioactive random number generator.
 Before the data stream is transmitted to the subject, a secure copy is made in a log file on the www.fourmilab.ch server, which also records the subject's identity and which feedback program was chosen and the parameters the user selected for it.
 Since we are attempting to detect influence on already recorded data, there is no need to rely on the honesty of the subject.
 An on-line database retrieval program allows subjects to review their own results and anybody on the Web to produce reports of all experiments conducted by subjects around the globe (subjects' identities are obscured in these reports to protect their privacy).
 Researchers who wish to verify the analysis of the raw experimental data with programs of their own can download it in verbatim form, including the entire random data file sent to each subject.

-The visual feedback programs are written in Java and run locally on the subject's computer as “applets” within the RPK experiment Web page.
+The visual feedback programs are written as HTML5 animations or in Java and run locally on the subject's computer within the RPK experiment Web page.
 This allows the feedback programs to provide smooth animation regardless of the speed of the subject's Internet connection.
-The feedback programs exploit the object oriented features of the Java language to allow implementation of other forms of feedback without extensive programming.
+The feedback programs are structured to permit implementation of other forms of feedback without extensive programming.
 Developers are encouraged to create new feedback programs and make them available on this or other sites.